willsower/ThingsILearned/README.md

 # ThingsILearned
 Just an area where I put things I learned

+### March 31, 2021

+To create a Next.JS project write this command in your terminal `npx create-next-app nextjs-blog --use-npm --example "https://github.com/vercel/next-learn-starter/tree/master/learn-starter"` for a basic layout.
+You need to have `node.js` installed

 ### March 25, 2021

 To create your own server in the directory you use the command `python3 -m http.server` you can then access this server on your local laptop by going to `localhost:8000`.